sachin433/jenkins_pipeline/Declarative_Pipeline.md

 pwd()

+//To write a shell script

+sh '''ls
+pwd'''

-//To run arbitrary pipeline script
+//To run arbitrary pipeline "groovy" script

 script {
     // some block